Guy Lombardo: Bibliography

+Included among the books published about Guy Lombardo and his Royal Canadians Orchestra are the following:

 Tributes

+In 1971 the United States Congress honored Guy Lombardo with an official recognition of his humanitarian accomplishments.
+In the same year he was awarded an honorary Doctorate of Music by the University of Western Ontario.

+The Long Island Music and Entertainment Hall of Fame inducted Guy Lombardo in 2008.

 Lombardo was featured on a postage stamp issued on December 17, 1999, as part of Canada Post's Millennium Collection.

 Guy Lombardo has three stars on the Hollywood Walk of Fame in Los Angeles.

 In 2002, he was inducted into Canada's Walk of Fame and had a star on its Walk of Fame in Toronto.
-Lombardo was inducted into the Long Island Music Hall of Fame in 2007.
+In 1978, the Canadian Music Hall of Fame also inducted Guy Lombardo.

-The home where Guy Lombardo and his siblings grew up is still standing in London, Ontario, at 202 Simcoe Street.
-A plaque to the Lombardos has been moved from the exterior wall of the Labatt Retail Store at Richmond and Horton streets in London to the store's entranceway off the parking lot, denoting the site of a subsequent home of the Lombardos.

 In his later home of Freeport, New York, there is Guy Lombardo Avenue.
-There is a bridge named after Lombardo in London, Ontario near Wonderland Gardens, as well as Lombardo Avenue in north London near the University of Western Ontario.
+There is a bridge named after Lombardo in London, Ontario, near Wonderland Gardens, as well as Lombardo Avenue in north London near the University of Western Ontario.

-The Guy Lombardo Society is dedicated to preserving the music and history of Guy Lombardo and His Royal Canadians.
+The Guy Lombardo Society was created to preserve the music and history of Guy Lombardo and His Royal Canadians.